HTTP/2 Multiplexing

 An example

-Consider a shopping cart service.
-The web app talks to it constantly.
-Every click that adds, removes, or views an item is a separate request.
-With HTTP/1.1 over a single connection, those requests serialize.
-The user clicks twice in quick succession and the second request waits for the first to come back.
-With six connections, the browser can fan them out, but each new connection still pays for its handshakes the first time it is used.
+Say you’re building a shopping cart.
+The web app talks to a cart service constantly: every time someone adds an item, removes one, or opens the cart, that’s a request.
+Over a single HTTP/1.1 connection those requests line up one behind the other.
+If a user clicks add twice quickly, the second request waits for the first to come back.
+Opening six connections lets the browser spread requests out, but each fresh connection still pays its setup cost the first time it’s used.

-With HTTP/2, the same connection carries both requests at once.
-Stream 1 sends the add.
-Stream 2 sends the remove.
-The frames interleave on the wire.
-The server processes them in parallel and sends responses back on the same two streams.
-The user’s clicks feel instant because nothing waited for anything else.
+Over HTTP/2, one connection carries both requests at once.
+The add goes out on stream 1, the remove on stream 2, their frames interleave on the wire, the server handles them in parallel, and the responses come back on the same two streams.
+To the user the clicks feel instant, because nothing sat waiting on anything else.

 flowchart LR